-Clark University has established the Safety Intervention Team (SIT) to help improve the safety of the Clark community by managing situations where students, staff, or faculty are displaying disruptive or threatening behaviors that potentially endanger their own or other’s health and safety.
+The Safety and Threat Assessment Team (STAT) exists to improve the safety of the Clark community by managing situations where students, staff, or faculty are displaying disruptive or threatening behaviors that potentially endanger their own or other’s health and safety.

-As appropriate to the circumstances of a particular situation, the Safety Intervention Team may engage in activities that may include, but are not limited to, the following:
+As appropriate to the circumstances of a particular situation, the Team may engage in activities that may include, but are not limited to, the following:

 - Receiving reports on persons or situations of concern that may pose a risk of harm to a member of the Clark community, including but not limited to, incidents of violence, threatening behavior or statements, unwanted pursuit, stalking, and harassment.
 Reports may be submitted to the team by any member of the Clark community or brought to the team’s attention by one of the team members.

 - Gathering information from multiple sources (on campus and outside the institution) regarding the person or situation of concern and evaluating the information to determine whether the person or situation of concern poses a threat of violence, self-harm, or both;

 - Developing, implementing, and monitoring intervention strategies and management plans, which are designed to respond appropriately to statements, behavior and/or circumstances that generate concern that an individual may pose a threat.